Skip to content

 Applying a clear glaze would ensure a good food-safe seal.

-All colors are lead-free and dinnerware safe when fired as directed.
-These glazes fire from cone 06 to cone 6.
+All colors are lead-free, and dinnerware safe when fired as directed.
+These glazes have a firing temperature from cone 06 to cone 6.
 They are also certified AP Non-toxic.

 Speedball Underglaze – Packs